 Measurement Focus and Basis of Accounting - All program and general operating funds of the Authority are accounted for on a flow of economic resources measurement focus.
-With this measurement focus, all assets and all liabilities associated with the operation of these funds are included on the statement of net position.
+With this measurement focus, all assets and deferred outflows and all liabilities and deferred inflows associated with the operation of these funds are included on the statement of net position.
 The statement of revenues, expenses and changes in net position for all funds present increases (e.g., revenues) and decreases (e.g., expenses) in net fund position.
 These funds utilize the accrual basis of accounting.
-Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.
+Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities and deferred inflows are incurred.

-Unclassified Balance Sheet - The Authority's business cycle is greater than one year.
+Unclassified Statement of Net Position - The Authority's business cycle is greater than one year.
 As such, all assets and liabilities as shown on the Statement of Net Position are unclassified.

-Cash and Cash Equivalents - Cash deposits held in the Restricted Bond Fund are held in the corporate trust departments of commercial banks (the "Trustee") in the bond issue's name.
-Cash deposits held by the General Operating Fund are entirely covered by Federal Depository Insurance Corporation ("FDIC") or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission ("PDPC").
+Cash and Cash Equivalents - Cash deposits held in the Restricted Bond Fund are held in the corporate trust departments of a commercial bank (the "Trustee") in the bond issue's name.
+Cash deposits held by the General Operating Fund are entirely covered by Federal Depository Insurance Corporation ("FDIC") or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission.